Brain-fficial

 Brain-fficial (Korean: 뇌피셜) is a South Korean web television program on the History Korea channel, hosted by Kim Jong-min.
 Every week, a different guest appears, to have a one-on-one debate with Kim Jong-min on various topics.
 The show has aired on the channel's official YouTube, Naver and Facebook channels, starting from July 19, 2018.

-On November 5, 2018, Brain-fficial opened its new channel and new episodes will be releasing starting from November 15, 2018 after the last episode that was released previously on September 20, 2018.
+On November 5, 2018, Brain-fficial opened its new channel and new episodes were released starting from November 15, 2018 after the last episode that was released previously on September 20, 2018.

 On Season 2, the title of the show was changed from My Brain-fficial to Brain-fficial.

-Starting from December 26, 2018, Brain-fficial will air on every Wednesday instead of every Thursday at 5pm KST.
+Starting from December 26, 2018, Brain-fficial started airing every Wednesday instead of every Thursday at 5pm KST.